 David Burns is a partner specialising in property and commercial litigation from the firm’s West End office in Baker Street, London.
 He is recommended in the 2020 Legal 500 as 'a charming yet aggressive litigator' and 'an expert in preemption rights, in particular for those in mixed use sites', and in 2019 as 'tactically very astute'.

-David has developed a particular expertise in the field of enfranchisement, high value residential lease extensions under the Leasehold Reform and Urban Development Act 1993.
-David also has expertise in commercial and property disputes which involve allegations of illegality and commercial fraud, including advising on injunctions and search orders.
+David has developed a particular expertise in the field of enfranchisement including high value residential lease extensions under the Leasehold Reform and Urban Development Act 1993.

 Enfranchisement and Lease extensions